-apply a subscriber MCAC policy (MCAC policy can be used when configured in PIM interface context)

-The feature is supported on IOM3-XP or newer line cards.
+- NAT policy This option applies a NAT policy. - Subscriber MCAC policy This option applies a subscriber MCAC policy that can be used when configured in PIM interface context. - The feature is supported on IOM3-XP or newer line cards.
 When enabling the feature on older hardware, joins may be accepted and an outgoing interface may be created for the group, but traffic is not sent out on egress because no OIF is created in forwarding.